ON THIS DAY

-In 1692, eight "witches" were hanged in Massachusetts.
+In 1692, eight accused "witches" were executed in Salem, Massachusetts.
 Tough broom.

 - All were found guilty of under-inflating their crystal balls.